AlansCodeLog/shortcuts-visualizer/README.md

    }
 ```

-The keymap function then creates a keymap from the keys for use internally.
-It excludes ignored keys, filling in any empty properties and changing the format to:
+The keymap function then creates it's own keys list for use internally.
+It excludes ignored keys, filling in any empty properties.

+It's entries are also used for the keymap (so they both are referring to the same objects), but the keymap also removes ignored keys and changes the format to:

 ```javascript
    [identifier]: {
       //properties
    }
 ```
+This way `keys` can be used when we have a key to look up and `keymap` when we have an identifier (from a shortcut) to look up.

 # Tests